GilsonLabUCSD/APR/APR_User_Manual.md

 currently provide a stand-alone script called zalign.py to help the users with this task.
 The usage of zalign is introduced by issuing the command python zalign.py.
 Alternatively, a series of molecular visualization programs such as VMD and Chimera can be used for system alignment.

 It is also noteworthy that the residue numbers in the PDB file are subject to change after alignment.
-The reason is that the tleap program in Amber re-number the residues if they do not start at "1".
+The reason is that the tleap program in Amber re-numbers residues if they do not start at "1".
 Zalign adopts the same numbering convention used in tleap to keep things consistent.
 The residue numbers in align_z.pdb (output from zalign.py) should be used for selecting atoms to impose restraints, rather than those in the original PDB file, if they are not the same.